Rockstar Games has confirmed that it will be moving "more development resources" to GTA 6 with Red Dead Online content set to end as a result.

 Red Dead Online.
 2019-2022.#RedDeadFuneral pic.twitter.com/jHEuQTFmddJuly 13, 2022

-It also comes off the back of prominent Rockstar leaker Tez claiming that remasters of the Red Dead Redemption and Grand Theft Auto IV were cancelled at Rockstar due to the poor reception of the GTA Trilogy remasters last November.
-While scepticism was naturally shown, this information was then backed up by Kotaku (opens in new tab).
+It also comes off the back of prominent Rockstar leaker Tez claiming that remasters of the Red Dead Redemption and Grand Theft Auto IV were cancelled at the studio due to the poor reception of the GTA Trilogy remasters last November.
+While scepticism was naturally shown, this information was then backed up by Kotaku.

 Rockstar most recently released next-gen versions of GTA V on PlayStation 5 and Xbox Series X, taking advantage of both console's capabilities.
 Check out T3's Grand Theft Auto V review to see if it's worth revisiting Los Santos.

 To find out more, head to the official T3 GTA 6 hub for the latest news, rumours, leaks and everything else.